CHALLENGE Federal Career Expo

 - Contact your Career Center for registration procedures.

-- Notify your professors/ask for an excused absence for any classes you may miss that day.
+- Notify your professors/ask for an excused absence for any classes and assignments you may miss that day.

-- Attend Information/Orientation Session offered by your Career Center to learn how get the most out of the Challenge Fair, or schedule an one-on-one appointment with a Career Counselor at your school to discuss strategies for connecting with employers at the Fair.
+- Attend Information/Orientation Session offered by your Career Center to learn how get the most out of the Expo, or schedule an one-on-one appointment with a Career Counselor at your school to discuss strategies for connecting with employers at the Federal Career Expo.

 - Prepare a resume.
-The Career Center on your campus will work with you to ensure that you have a resume that reflects your unique qualifications and will help you stand out at the Challenge Fair.
+The Career Center on your campus will work with you to ensure that you have a resume that reflects your unique qualifications and will help you stand out at the Expo.

 - Review employer information on this web site or in your school’s Career Center.